 Now, this does not mean it is not a great study!
-It is really interesting.
-And the 4% rule can indeed be derived as a very good withdrawal rate that can sustain your portfolio for at least 30 years and probably longer.
+The Trinity Study is fascinating.
+And the 4% rule can indeed be derived as an excellent withdrawal rate that can sustain your portfolio for at least 30 years and probably longer.
 And we can get inspiration from this study for early retirement!

 If you want to learn more about this study, I invite you to read the paper.
 It is really interesting.